Alex Bendersky

 A quick AI-generated overview extracted directly from the content of this page.

-See How SPRY Helps Mental Health Practices Recapture Lost Revenue — Book a Demo
+See How SPRY Helps Multi-Site Behavioral Health Groups Recapture Lost Revenue — Book a Demo

 What Is Mental Health Practice Management Software?

 Mental health practice management software is a purpose-built platform that centralizes the operational, clinical, and financial workflows specific to behavioral health settings.
-Unlike generic healthcare software, it's designed around the realities of therapy practices: recurring appointments, session-based billing, insurance-heavy reimbursement, and telehealth delivery.
+Unlike generic healthcare software, it's designed around the realities of therapy organizations: recurring appointments, session-based billing, insurance-heavy reimbursement, and telehealth delivery — and, at scale, standardized workflows across multiple providers and locations.

-Most practice management platforms are built for primary care or multi-specialty clinics.
-They work reasonably well for episodic care, where a patient comes in, gets treated, and leaves.
-Mental health practices don't work that way.
+Most practice management platforms are built for a single primary care office or a small multi-specialty clinic.
+They work reasonably well for episodic, one-location care.
+Behavioral health organizations — especially ones spanning multiple sites — don't work that way.

-Recurring session management is where generic systems fall apart first.
-A therapy patient might come in every Tuesday at 3 pm for 18 months.
-Generic platforms treat each appointment as independent.
-Purpose-built systems allow you to schedule recurring series, apply the same billing rules automatically, and flag when a patient misses a session in their established pattern.
+Recurring session management is where generic systems fail first.
+A therapy patient might come in every Tuesday at 3 pm for 18 months, at one of several locations.
+Generic platforms treat each appointment as independent and rarely apply consistent billing logic across sites.
+Purpose-built systems schedule recurring series, apply the same billing rules automatically regardless of location, and flag missed patterns.

 Behavioral health billing codes are another gap.
-CPT codes like 90837, 90847, and 90791 have specific documentation requirements, time-based rules, and payer-specific nuances.
-Generic systems often misclassify these or lack the built-in logic to catch documentation gaps before submission.
+CPT codes like 90837, 90847, and 90791 carry specific documentation requirements, time-based rules, and payer-specific nuances that must be applied consistently across every provider and site — not configured separately at each location.

-Telehealth integration in generic platforms is frequently bolted on as an afterthought, a separate video link, a separate billing workflow.
-Mental health practices, where 30–50% of sessions may be virtual, need telehealth built into the scheduling, billing, and documentation workflow natively.
+Telehealth in generic platforms is frequently bolted on as an afterthought.
+Behavioral health organizations, where a large share of sessions may be virtual, need telehealth built natively into scheduling, billing, and documentation — with the same compliance rules enforced group-wide.

 High No-Show Rates